Matthijz98/Sonoff-Flasher/README.md

 * Sonoff Homekit
 * RavenCore(work in progress)

-# planned development
+# 📅 Planned development
+* Checking of board is compatible (not sure if this is a option)
 * Remake the gui in curses
-* Build a updater for the data en the program it self
+* Build a updater for the data en the program it self (work in progress)
+* Github api OAuth2 support
 * Make better integration with esptool.py
 * Configurator for modules after flashing
 ## Know limitations
+* Github api 60 request limit
 * Serial detection is supper buggy
 * If esptool.py fails the program will fail

-# 💖Support this project💖
+# 💖 Support this project 💖
 ## Help improve the program
 Is there something you think can be better please feel free to improve it and create a pull request.
 If you don't have programming skills there is still a lot you can do.
 I am a native Dutch🇳🇱 speaker so my English is not perfect.
 So there are probably some spelling mistakes so if you find one feel free to correct me.
-## Buy me a coffee ☕
+## ☕ Buy me a coffee
 <a href="https://www.buymeacoffee.com/Matthijz98" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 When you buy me a ☕ you will get my personal Telegram for getting personal support(no guarantees for that I can fix you problem).
-## Use one of my affiliate link
+## 🛒 Use one of the affiliate links
-If you buy your products using the links below I get small percentage of your order(and than I can buy more Sonoff products).
+If you buy your products using the links below I get small percentage of your order(and than I can buy more Sonoff products)😍.

 | product       | Gearbest                                                                                        | Aliexpress                                                                                                                                                           | Banggood                                               |
 |---------------|-------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------|